 ... produced by the organisers of all major international, UK national and other specialist meetings.
 This provides valuable information on events generally, lists of exhibitors and awards made.
 The literature frequently includes philatelic information and articles not available elsewhere.

 The Society uses a library cataloguing system called Heritage and this now includes all books held at 41 Devonshire Place with more than 10,000 volumes listed.
 Searching the Catalogue will allow philatelic bibliographies to be shown for any search terms entered.
-Ian Crane and his team are continuing to develop this resource which will now be searchable at home by all members.
+This resource continues to be developed and is searchable at home by all members.

 Library Stamp Catalogues